Query gRPC API

 uint64 segments_done = 1;

-// Total number of segments to process across all workers.
+// Total number of segments to plan.

 uint64 segments_total = 2;